Cristopher Barrera

-Cristopher Jesús Barrera Vergara (born 18 April 1998) is a Chilean professional footballer who plays as a right-back for Chilean Primera División side Curicó Unido.
+Cristopher Jesús Barrera Vergara (born 18 April 1998) is a Chilean professional footballer who plays as a right-back for Chilean Primera División side Cobresal.

-Club career
+Career

 A product of Deportes Melipilla youth system, he made his professional debut in the win against Deportes Puerto Montt for the 2019 Primera B de Chile.
 Along with Melipilla, he got the promotion to the Chilean Primera División for the 2021 season.
 For the 2022 season, he joined Coquimbo Unido in the Chilean Primera División.

-He joined curicó Unido for the 2023 season.
+He joined curicó Unido for the 2023 season, returning to Coquimbo Unido in the second half of the year.

+Barrera joined Cobresal for the 2025 season.